Medication Search: Simvastatin by Pro Doc

-Each light pink, shield-shaped, biconvex, straight-edged, film-coated tablet, engraved "SIM" on one side and "10" on the other, contains 10 mg simvastatin.
+Each light pink, shield-shaped, biconvex, straight-edged, film-coated tablet, engraved "SIM" on one side and "10" on the other, contains 10 mg of simvastatin.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl cellulose, hydroxypropyl methylcellulose, microcrystalline cellulose, polyethylene glycol, titanium dioxide, red ferric oxide, and zinc stearate.

-Each peach, shield-shaped, biconvex, straight-edged, film-coated tablet, engraved "SIM" on one side and "20" on the other, contains 20 mg simvastatin.
+Each peach, shield-shaped, biconvex, straight-edged, film-coated tablet, engraved "SIM" on one side and "20" on the other, contains 20 mg of simvastatin.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl cellulose, hydroxypropyl methylcellulose, microcrystalline cellulose, polyethylene glycol, titanium dioxide, red ferric oxide, and zinc stearate.

-Each dusty rose, shield-shaped, biconvex, straight-edged, film-coated tablet, engraved "SIM" on one side and "40" on the other, contains 40 mg simvastatin.
+Each dusty rose, shield-shaped, biconvex, straight-edged, film-coated tablet, engraved "SIM" on one side and "40" on the other, contains 40 mg of simvastatin.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl cellulose, hydroxypropyl methylcellulose, microcrystalline cellulose, polyethylene glycol, titanium dioxide, red ferric oxide, and zinc stearate.

-Each dusty rose, capsule-shaped, biconvex, straight-edged, film-coated tablet, engraved "SIM" on one side and "80" on the other, contains 80 mg simvastatin.
+Each dusty rose, capsule-shaped, biconvex, straight-edged, film-coated tablet, engraved "SIM" on one side and "80" on the other, contains 80 mg of simvastatin.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl cellulose, hydroxypropyl methylcellulose, microcrystalline cellulose, polyethylene glycol, titanium dioxide, red ferric oxide, and zinc stearate.